- Peptide (C)KKNPTSKPGKNSASEE, corresponding to amino acid residues 735-750 of rat TRPV2 (Accession Q9WUD2). Intracellular, C-terminus.

 Species reactivity key:

 Anti-TRPV2 (VRL1) Antibody (#ACC-032) is a highly specific antibody directed against an epitope of the rat protein.
 The antibody can be used in western blot, immunoprecipitation, and immunohistochemistry applications.
 It has been designed to recognize TRPV2 from mouse and rat samples.
+The antibody will not to recognize TRPV2 from human samples.

 - Anti-TRPV2 (VRL1) (extracellular) Antibody (#ACC-039).
 This antibody recognizes a different epitope and thus can also be used as a control for detecting TRPV2.
 It does not however recognize the human isoform.